1st Swiss Regiment (France): Preparations

 Under Article 9 of the new conventions, the Swiss government was required to produce a steady stream of 2,000 replacements a year to keep up with attrition, with an extra 1,000 per annum required in case of the outbreak of war in Germany or Italy.

 By 1812 following the reorganisations of the previous year, the 1st Swiss were reorganised into two active battalions with a total strength of 2,103.
-According to Dempsey, only two battalions were active at this time, though the regiment was actually the most numerous, with the 2nd Swiss being just behind in three battalions with 1,822 troops.
+According to Dempsey, only two battalions were active at this time, though the regiment was actually the most numerous, with the 2nd Swiss Regiment being just behind in three battalions with 1,822 troops.
 By the time of the beginning of the Invasion of Russia, all Swiss regiments were grouped for the first time in Maréchal d’Empire Nicolas Oudinot's II Corps. the 1st and 2nd Swiss Regiments were grouped into General de Brigade Jacques Savettier de Candras's Brigade, which in turn was paired with Coutard's Brigade (3rd Swiss and 128th Line) and Amey's Brigade (4th Swiss and 3rd Provisional Croats) in General Merle's Division.

 On most levels, Napoleon's campaign against Russia was a hugely complex series of events.
 For the Swiss regiments, it was much simpler – it consisted of three major engagements separated by long stretches of inactivity.
 The First Battle of Polotsk and Second Battle of Polotsk are amongst the least known actions of the campaign because they took place far from the watchful eye of Napoleon.
-Howeve, the Battle of Berezina is better known, but the role played by the Swiss in that engagement is not always clearly described.
+However, the Battle of Berezina is better known, but the role played by the Swiss in that engagement is not always clearly described.
 Still, in all three instances, the Swiss covered themselves with glory and provided some of the most heroic episodes in the story of Napoleon's foreign troops.